ScatteredLegacy Logo

 Image Courtesy of: WA State Archives

-Ah Quan ran a small store at Cossack and when he died in May 1885 without relatives or will his estate was assesed by the Government Resident at Roebourne.
+Ah Quan ran a small store at Cossack and when he died in May 1885 without relatives or a will his estate was assessed by the Government Resident at Roebourne.
 Legal documents referring to him as “Ah Quan a Chinaman", though his real name was Chin Quan or Chin Ah Quan.
-When itemised and sold the goods ranged from 1 bed, 2 blankets and three pillows, to 130 lbs for rice, 9 cups and saucers, as well as 2 tins of opium, 3 red silk sashes, 1 kettle, and 16 combs, These appear to be a mixture of personal items and shop stock.
+When itemised and sold his goods ranged from 1 bed, 2 blankets and three pillows, to 130 lbs for rice, 9 cups and saucers, as well as 2 tins of opium, 3 red silk sashes, 1 kettle, and 16 combs, These appear to be a mixture of personal items and shop stock.
 The whole amounting to less than £15.

 Source: Ah Quan - AU WA S2323- cons5795 1885/15 (WA State Archives)